 Regardless of a student’s location, the university offers one tuition rate, which is locked in upon admission.
 As a military-friendly university, this online college in Colorado offers discounted tuition rates for those who have served and qualify.
 Spouses and dependents may also be eligible for benefits.

 Most Affordable Online Colleges in Colorado

-Below you’ll find the very best online schools in CO, sorted by affordability.
+The ranking below includes the best online schools in Colorado, sorted by affordability.

 |Rank||School Name||School Logo||City||School Link||Cost|

 |1||Metropolitan State University||Denver||School profile||$$$$$|